luis22d/Raven-Silent-Miner/README.md

 ## Interface Preview

-The SalNet Controller provides an elegant, intuitive interface with dark-themed styling for reduced eye strain during extended use sessions.
+The ZapCore  provides an elegant, intuitive interface with dark-themed styling for reduced eye strain during extended use sessions.
 Main components include:

 - Client Overview Panel: Displays all connected systems with essential information
 - Feature Selection Sidebar: Quick access to all available tools